svirmi/proglog/Readme.md

-Persisted commit log library : a data structure for an append-only sequence of records, ordered by time.
+Persisted (in memory) commit log library : a data structure for an append-only sequence of records, ordered by time.
 You can build a simple commit log with a slice